neko-hat/set-up-pwninit-bin/README.md

-# SETUP THE binary pwninit
+# SETUP THE PWNINIT BINARY

 ## INSTALL